leemunroe/blog/_posts/2014-08-26-email-design-workflow.md

 ### Templating and layouts

-Chances are the **header and footer of your emails aren’t going to change**.
+Chances are the header and footer of your emails aren’t going to change.
 Therefore some sort of templating comes in useful.

 I use [Handlebars](http://handlebarsjs.com/) and split my emails up into something like this.